 Status: Partially Corrected.
-The District is working with an attorney to determine what steps need to be taken to make sure that corrective action is taken.
+The District was working with an attorney and the Department of Commerce to determine what steps need to be taken to make sure that corrective action is taken.
 There are outstanding issues in relation to these funds, such that the amount to be remitted to the Department of Commerce could be reduced.
 Progress on resolution of this issue is ongoing.

-Was corrective action taken significantly different than the action previousl y reported?
+Was corrective action taken significantly different than the action previously reported?
 Yes No X